Skip to main content

 European research projects supported

-As is our regular practice, we also consolidated and/or terminated a large number of open source projects.
-As an example, in the past year we consolidated the 12 subprojects of Eclipse Mylyn into the parent project, and then further converted the parent project into a subproject of the Eclipse Tools top level project.
-By taking the steps of consolidating, especially with more mature Eclipse projects, we ensure that both the committers of those projects, as well as the downstream users of those projects are better served.
-Terminating projects that are no longer viable or active, helps to preserve the Eclipse "brand" and more importantly, puts focus on the many exceptional projects under the Eclipse umbrella.
+As is our regular practice, we also consolidated and/or terminated 25 open source projects.
+This includes the Eclipse SOA top-level project, which was terminated, and the PMC disbanded after we moved the remaining two viable subprojects to the purview of other existing top-level projects.
+On behalf of the community, the EMO thanks the SOA PMC for their service.
+By consolidating, especially with more mature Eclipse projects, we ensure that both the committers of those projects, as well as the downstream users of those projects are better served.
+Terminating projects that are no longer viable or active helps preserve the Eclipse “brand” and, more importantly, puts focus on the many exceptional projects under the Eclipse umbrella.

 Industry Collaborations